 - 6.3% in the wholesaling, hotel and restaurant, retailing and wholesaling sectors.

 Regarding the various industries, the data regarding the average salary in the United Kingdom is too large to be shown in this article.
 However, you can download an Excel spreadsheet entitled “EARN03: Average weekly earnings by industry” from the ONS website.

 The average salary UK figures referred to above are for the full-time employees in the UK as a whole.
 For information on the average income in the UK by region, you can download an Excel spreadsheet entitled “EARN05” on gross weekly earnings of full-time employees by region from the ONS website.

-The average wage in London for July to September 2022 was £905 per week.
-The southeast came next with £809, followed by the east of England at £770.
-The lowest average was Northern Ireland, with £593.
-The average salary in Scotland was £688.
+For April to June 2023, the average wage in London was £999 per week.
+The southeast came next with £859, followed by England at £793.
+The lowest average was Northern Ireland, with £5612.
+The average salary in Scotland was £747.

 Average Salaries by Age Group

 The other thing affecting annual salary is age, so let’s look at the average salary broken down into age groups.
-According to the “ASHE Table” on age group earnings published by the Office of National Statistics (ONS), the figures are as follows:
+According to the “ASHE Table” on age group earnings published by the Office of National Statistics (ONS) in 2022, the annual gross pay figures are as follows: